Joshua earned an MBA from USF and writes mostly about software and technology.

 The COUNTIFS function counts a number of cells based on a condition or set of conditions.
 In the latter case, if a set of conditions are met, the function will count it.
 This function can stand alone or be used within another formula.

-- Counting the number of sales regions are of a certain area and are greater than a specific amount.
+- Counting the number of sales regions of a certain area where net sales are greater than a specific amount.

 The COUNTIFS function needs to be entered in to a cell like a formula.
 To properly enter this function into a cell, the following steps can be followed:

 3. The first criteria range needs to be added and followed by a comma.